microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 > There is a known issue with some users whereby you might experience the following error when running deployment `ERROR: Unable to provision MSA id automatically.
 Please pass them in as parameters and try again`.
 In this situation, please browse to https://apps.dev.microsoft.com and manually create a new application retrieving the ApplicationID and Password/Secret.
 Run the above msbot clone services command but provide two new arguments `appId` and `appSecret` passing the values you've just retrieved.

 > After deployment is complete, it's **imperative** that you make a note of the .bot file secret provided as this will be required for later steps.
+The secret can be found near the top of the execution output and will be in purple text.

 - Update your `appsettings.json` file with the newly created .bot file name and .bot file secret.